-In this paper, we propose ACM-Net, an \textit{Artificial Cognitive Mapping Network} for learning abstract place representations generalizable to unseen conditions.
-More precisely, we leverage self-supervised learning for addressing the lack of knowledge about testing conditions when training the model on reference images with low appearance variability.
-The place representation abstraction is achieved by contrastive learning: feeding the model with appearance augmentations and teaching it to bring representations of the same place close to each other.
-To ensure discriminative representations between different places and regularize the CL-based training, we apply geometric transformations to reference images and use a predictive learning framework to classify the representation based on the applied transformation. \\ \textbf{Contributions.} Our contributions are two-fold:\\ (1) A novel model for Visual Place Recognition under extreme condition changes, ACM-Net, that leverages both contrastive and predictive self-supervised learning approaches.\\ (2) An evaluation confirming the competitiveness of ACM-Net compared to state-of-the-art approaches on standard benchmarks featuring different conditions (day/night, weather, seasons), among which the very challenging Alderley Dataset~\cite{milford2012seqslam}. \\ \textbf{Paper organization.} The rest of the paper is organized as follows.
+(1) A novel approach for Visual Place Recognition under extreme condition changes, CLASP-Net, that leverages both contrastive and predictive self-supervised learning approaches.\\ (2) An experimental evaluation confirming the competitiveness of CLASP-Net compared to state-of-the-art approaches on standard benchmarks featuring different conditions (day/night, weather, seasons), among which the very challenging Alderley Dataset~\cite{milford2012seqslam}. \\ \textbf{Paper organization.} The rest of the paper is organized as follows.
 Relevant work on SSL and VPR is reviewed in Section \ref{sec:related}.
-ACM-Net is presented in Section \ref{sec:method}, while experimental evaluation demonstrating the validity of our approach is reported in Section \ref{sec:results}.
+CLASP-Net is presented in Section \ref{sec:method}, while experimental evaluation demonstrating the validity of our approach is reported in Section \ref{sec:results}.
 Section \ref{sec:conclusions} concludes the paper and presents future works.